Data security, IG and Toolkit FAQs

 Q. I’m currently in the process of data mapping and risk assessing all flows of personal information.
 How can I assess the risk of a particular flow?

-A. The level of risk is normally established by considering the impact of a potential data loss occurring and the likelihood of a loss taking place.
-One method of risk assessment is detailed in Appendix 7 of the workbook.
+The level of risk is normally established by considering the impact of a potential data loss occurring and the likelihood of a loss taking place.

 The likelihood of an incident occurring will differ depending on local circumstances, for example if a trusted member of the pharmacy team has been hand-delivering small numbers of prescriptions to a local GP surgery 100m away for many years and there has never been an incident, this would suggest that the likelihood of a data loss occurring in transit is negligible.
 The impact of that loss is likely to be moderate (small number of patients affected) therefore the risk is low.